deficollective/defiscan/src/content/protocols/eigenlayer/ethereum.md

 ### Strategies

-Deposits by _Stakers_ for each asset that is accepted as _Economic Security_ to secure _AVSs_ is held in a separate contract.
+Each asset that is accepted as _Economic Security_ to secure _AVSs_ is held in a separate contract.
 These contracts are also called Strategy contracts.

 The EigenLayer protocol deploys different types of strategy contracts.
 The three types of strategy contracts are:

 1. **Beacon Chain Deposit Strategy**: This strategy contract is directly connected to the beacon chain and is responsible for managing the deposit/withdrawal of beacon chain deposits.
-The strategy contract is called `EigenPod` and each _Restaker_ has its own `EigenPod` contract.
+The strategy contract is called `EigenPod` and each _Restaker_ has its own `EigenPod` contract, which validates a proof that the withdrawal credentials point to this contract, such that the Eigenlayer protocol can use the funds to slash operators.
 2. **Legacy Strategy Contracts**: These are a set of transparent upgradeable proxy contracts that each hold liquid staking ETH tokens.
 Each contract needs to be upgraded separately by the `ProxyAdmin` contract.
-3. **Factory based Strategy Contracts**: These are beacon proxy contracts that are instantiated through the `StrategyFactory` and are responsible for managing tokens added by users themselves.
-These contracts are upgradeable and share the same implementation contract, which allows to update the strategy contract for all strategies created by the factory.
+3. **Factory based Strategy Contracts**: These are contracts that are instantiated through the `StrategyFactory` and are responsible for managing tokens added by users themselves.
+These contracts are upgradeable and share the same implementation contract (beacon proxy), which allows to update the contracts all at once.

 Each strategy contract is upgradeable, and since the funds are held in the strategy contract, an upgrade could lead to _loss of funds_ if compromised.